foz/foz.github.com/README.md

 ===================
 A static site (mostly formatted in markdown) that contains notes and snippets.
 This is the source, which can be viewed at http://foz.github.com.

-Foz is my nickname, my real name [Jeremy Seitz](http://somebox.com/about/jeremy), and I sometime blog at [fozworks](http://fozworks.com).
+Foz is my nickname, I'm really [Jeremy Seitz](http://somebox.com/about/jeremy), and I sometime blog at [fozworks](http://fozworks.com).